jaysomani/react-project/README.md

-This is the repository which was created while learning react for the first time tried to add all the things which learn in the react course.
+r is the repository which was created while learning react for the first time tried to add all the things which learn in the react course.